Astronomers observe a binary neutron star merger through gravitational waves detected by the Advanced LIGO and Advanced Virgo detectors.

 Burrows and David Radice, an associate research scholar, recently won funding from the U.S. Department of Energy to investigate merging neutron stars and supernovae, which Burrows collectively describes as “some of the most explosive phenomena, some of the most violent, that occur on a regular basis in the universe.”

-Spectroscopic observations from the European Southern Observatory’s Very Large Telescope (VLT) in the wake of the LIGO detection confirmed that heavy metals like platinum, lead and gold were created in the collision of the two neutron stars.
+Spectroscopic observations from the European Southern Observatory’s Very Large Telescope (VLT) in the wake of the LIGO detection confirmed that heavy metals like platinum, lead, and gold were created in the collision of the two neutron stars.

 The VLT data used to identify these elements, the visible and near-visible wavelengths of light, were gathered in the hours and days following LIGO’s detection of the gravitational waves.
 Once word had begun to spread of LIGO’s discovery, the worldwide astronomical community trained their telescopes and other instruments on the patch of sky that the gravitational waves had come from, in what former Princeton postdoctoral researcher Brian Metzger called the “most ambitious and emotionally charged electromagnetic campaign in history, probably, for any transient [short-lived event].”

-Metzger, an assistant physics professor at Columbia University, was one of the almost 4,000 co-authors on the paper describing the follow-up observations of X-rays, gamma rays, visible light waves, radio waves and more.
+Metzger, an assistant physics professor at Columbia University, was one of the almost 4,000 co-authors on the paper describing the follow-up observations of X-rays, gamma rays, visible light waves, radio waves, and more.
 “This was a really amazing panchromatic discovery of gravitational waves, at basically every single wavelength,” he said.

 The impact on the astronomical community compares to only one other event in his lifetime, said Goodman: the 1987 supernova.
-Observations of that stellar explosion had provided concrete resolution to countless astronomical questions and theories.
+Observations of that stellar explosion had provided a concrete resolution to countless astronomical questions and theories.
 “People had been building up this model for supernovae, [a] towering theoretical edifice, and the observational foundations were a little shaky,” Goodman said.
 “Nobody could think of a better model for these things, but then to see it … I don’t know how to describe it, it’s like getting a telegram from God, saying exactly what these events were.”

 The reams of data gathered from the “electromagnetic fireworks” produced by the neutron star merger have had a similar effect, Goodman said.
 “We had all sorts of speculation … but now we have these gravitational waves.
 It’s exactly as we expected for two compact masses!”